mbeddr/mps-platform-docs/src/doc/docs/home/general.md

     Start with the slides: [Introduction to Domain-Specific Languages](http://voelter.de/data/presentations/dslIntro2023.pdf) by [Markus Völter](https://voelter.de/publications.html).
 On the [books page](https://voelter.de/books.html), there are also a few relevant books like DSL Engineering (2013) and How to Understand Almost Anything - A Practitioner's Guide to Domain Analysis (2013).

-!!! question "What are the essential shortcuts?"
+!!! question "What are the essential shortcuts? :beginner:"

     [JetBrains MPS Shortcuts](https://www.f1re.io/mps-shortcuts){{ blog('F1RE') }}

-!!! question "Which directory contains the MPS project?"
+!!! question "Which directory contains the MPS project? :beginner:"

     [Which directory contains the MPS project?](https://specificlanguages.com/posts/2022-08/08-which-directory-contains-the-mps-project/){{ blog('sl') }}